GJBoth/Masters-thesis/source/06_Model_fitting.md

 \end{bmatrix}
 $$

 Increasing the size of the Sobel filter increases its accuracy and we've implemented a 5x5 operator.
 Implementing the derivative operation as a kernel method is also beneficial from a computational standpoint, as convolutional operations are very efficient.
 The Sobel filter is usually applied to an image and hence is often said to calculate the image-gradient, but due to its separability is possibe to scale this method to an arbitrary number of dimensions.

 ## Step 3 - Segmentation

 In the case of the RUSH data, obtained images and movies often contain multiple cells.
 Each of these cells can be further segmented into two more areas of interest: the cytoplasm, which is were we want to fit our model and the Golgi apparatus.
 We wish to make a mask which allows us to separate the cells from the backgroud and themselves and divide each cell into cytoplasm or Golgi.
-Figure @fig:threeframes shows four typical frames in the MANII transport cycle.
+Figure @fig:manII shows four typical frames in the MANII transport cycle.
 Note that no sharp edges can be observed, especially once the MANII localizes in the Golgi.
 No bright field images were available as well, together making use of techniques such as described in @rizk_segmentation_2014 unavailable.
 We have thus developed two methods which allow us to segment the image and the cells, based on Voronoi diagrams and the intensity.

 ### Voronoi diagram

-Consider again the frame on the left of figure @fig:threeframes.
-Note that in early frames such as this one, the cargo (i.e. fluorescence) is spread circumnuclear.
+Consider again the frame on the left of figure @fig:manII Note that in early frames such as this one, the cargo (i.e. fluorescence) is spread circumnuclear.
 Applying a simple intensity based segmentation gives us a number of separate areas, which *very* roughly correspond to a cell.
 We can then pinpoint each cells' respective center.
 Given $n$ points, Voronoi tesselation divides the frame into $n$ areas, where point $i$ is the closest point for each position in area $A_i$.
 The hidden assumption here is thus that each pixel belongs to the cell center it's closest too.
 Although this is a very big assumption, in practice we've found this to be reasonable.
 Furthermore, one can add 'empty' points to make the diagram match observations.
 Assuming small movements of the cell, this isn't an issue either for this technique, as we are assigning an area to each cell instead of very precisely bounding it.
 This also allows us to calculate the Voronoi diagram in the early frames and apply the segmentation to the entire movie.
 The result of this segmentation for MANII is shown in figure @fig:voronoi.
 Each cell centre is denoted by a dot, while the lines denote the border between each voronoi cell.

 ![The obtained mask.
 Red dots are cell centers, dashed lines infinite edges and solid lines finite edges.](source/figures/pdf/Voronoi.pdf){#fig:voronoi}